Azure-Samples/contoso-real-estate/docs/chatbot-integration.md

       "../../chat-sample/packages/chat-component/dist/chat-component.umd.cjs"
     ],
     ```
+** The path may vary, depending on the location of your clone.

 You're almost done!
 Now it's a good idea to test the integration to make sure everything is working as expected.